Biden Wants to Raise $1.5 Trillion by Taxing the Rich. Here's How

 Biden's tax plan would raise the top income tax rate to 39.6%.

-That was the highest rate prior to the 2017 Tax Cuts and Jobs Act, which lowered it to the current 37%.
+That was the highest rate before the 2017 Tax Cuts and Jobs Act, which lowered it to the current 37%.

 The 39.6% rate would apply to the top 1% of Americans, according to the White House.